wireapp/wire-server/docs/src/developer/reference/config-options.md

 ### Galley

-For conversation invite links to be correct in a multi-ingress setup `settings.multiIngress` needs to be configured as map from `Z-Host` to the conversation uri prefix.
+For conversation invite links to be correct in a multi-ingress setup `settings.multiIngress` needs to be configured as map from `Z-Host` to the conversation URI prefix.
 This setting is a `Z-Host` depended version of `settings.conversationCodeURI`.
 In fact `settings.multiIngress` and `settings.conversationCodeURI` are mutually exclusive.

 Example: